JoshuaKGoldberg/Securilulz/README.md

 ### Why?

-There's no need to pay for commercial software and cameras if everything you need comes with your laptop.
+There's no need to pay for commercial products if everything you need comes with your laptop.

 ### How?